alumna/liven/README.md

 // You can programatically force a refresh as well instance.refresh({ path, isDir, isFile, add_or_update, isNew })

+// Create a memory-file on the server
+// "content" can be a string or a buffer
+// -
+// Path must be a fullpath or initiate without a slash ('/') when relative
+// Will generate a refresh unless "on_event" function returns "false" for the path
+// -
+// It will be instantly available in all modes, including:
+// SPA, index.html served on dir URL's, updating 404 files, etc await instance.memory( path, content )

 // And get the port used
 console.log( instance.port ) // 3000